MooersLab/pymolshortcuts/README.md

 You do not need to understand Python to be able run the script.

 # Quick overview
-To get a quick overview of this project, scroll down through this README.md file and see the pdfs of in the slideshow folder:
+To get a quick overview of this project, scroll down through this README.md file and watch the animations.
+To learn more,  see the pdfs of in the slideshow folder:

 - *mooers23jul2019ACAPyMOLshortcuts.pdf* (20 minute talk at the American Crystallographic Association annual meeting in Covington, KY)
 - *mooers18oct2019RNAcornbeltPyMOLShortcuts4RNA.pdf* (9 minute talk at the Cornbelt RNA meeting at the U of Missouri in Columbia, Missouri)